-The current market climate for financial services M&A is very active.
-It is not only driven by the usual catalysts such as scale and efficiency, but also by two increasingly important strategic dynamics: (1) many incumbent financial players are trying to introduce the right products and services for their consumer base; and (2) there is emerging a transition during which traditional financial service companies are exploring and expanding their product and service offerings to pre-empt entry by non-traditional companies.
+The market climate for financial services M&A continues to be active, although in 2022, it did not reach the record high levels seen in 2021 and 2020.
+Consolidation is not only driven by the usual catalysts such as scale and efficiency, but also by two increasingly important strategic dynamics: (1) many incumbent financial players are trying to introduce the right products and services for their consumer base; and (2) there is emerging a transition during which traditional financial service companies are exploring and expanding their product and service offerings to pre-empt entry by non-traditional companies.

-Illustrating the robustness of the market, in the United States financial services M&A totalled over \$284 billion for 2021, an increase of over 38 per cent from 2020.
-The number of completed deals rose approximately 57 per cent, to 4,972.
-As of year-end, there were 691 deals still pending, totalling approximately \$195 billion.
-On the other hand, US bank M&A activity fell in 2021, with approximately \$11 billion completed deals, a 54 per cent drop compared to the prior year.
-As of year-end, 52 deals were completed, a drop of approximately 7 per cent compared to 2020.
-However, there were 82 deals totalling approximately \$45 billion that have been announced but have not closed as of year-end.
+Reflecting less favourable market conditions, including rising inflation (plus associated rising interest rates) and expectations for a recession, US financial services M&A slowed in 2022, totalling \$263 billion in equity value, a decrease of 41 per cent from 2021.
+The number of completed deals fell from 6,272 in 2021 to 6,056 in 2022.
+As of year-end, there were 1,076 deals still pending, totalling approximately \$101 billion in equity value.
+US bank M&A activity also fell in 2022, with approximately \$4 billion of completed deals, an 88 per cent drop compared to the prior year.
+As of year-end, 67 deals were completed, a drop of approximately 50 per cent from 124 in 2021.
+There are 68 deals totalling approximately \$20 billion that have been announced but did not close as of year-end.

-The political and regulatory environment for financial services M&A, and M&A for large banking organisations in particular, may create some headwinds leading into 2022.
+The political and regulatory environment for financial services M&A, and M&A for large banking organisations in particular, may create some headwinds leading into 2023.
 For example, the administration of President Biden generally speaking is seeking more robust enforcement of antitrust laws, which may deter or present challenges for some deals.
-In the banking sector, the federal banking agencies are re-evaluating the standards that are used to review bank mergers.
-Furthermore, the DOJ Antitrust Division in the fourth quarter of 2021 announced it was seeking additional public comments on whether and how the division should revise the 1995 Bank Merger Competitive Review Guidelines.
-This announcement followed a call for public comment made by the DOJ Antitrust division in September 2020, at the end of the Trump administration.
-In its most recent announcement, the DOJ said, 'division will use additional comments to ensure that the Banking Guidelines reflect current economic realities and empirical learning, ensure Americans have choices among financial institutions, and guard against the accumulation of market power.'
+In the banking sector, the federal banking agencies are re-evaluating the standards that are used to review bank mergers, in light of significant changes to the competitive landscape for banks since the merger guidelines were adopted decades ago.
+This follows the DOJ Antitrust Division announcement in the fourth quarter of 2021 that it was seeking additional public comments on whether and how the division should revise the 1995 Bank Merger Competitive Review Guidelines.
 As a result, there may be some period of uncertainty regarding the standards that need to be met for a transaction to receive regulatory approval and that uncertainty may deter or delay some deals.